mc-marcocheng/Machine-Learning-with-Numpy-only/gradient_descent/README.template.md

 ```
 $[[ +gradient_descent.snippets.gradient_descent_beale_1 ]]

 Note: Beale's function is a gradient descent testing function, meaning that it is not easy for gradient descent algorithms.
 The learning rate $\alpha$ and iterations need to be tuned manually.
+The true minimum for the function is at $(x,y)=(3,0.5)$.

 Its gradient descent path:
 ![](../assets/beale_function_gradient_descent_path.png)